Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php/README.md

 ```
 The class also provides a couple of methods (*pause()* and *resume()*) to manage the thread's execution, according to the life-cycle of the subscribed item.

-The HelloWorldDataAdpater implements the **IDataProvider** PHP interface, which is a PHP equivalent of the Java DataProvider interface.
+The *HelloWorldDataAdapter* implements the **IDataProvider** PHP interface, which is a PHP equivalent of the Java DataProvider interface:

 ```php
 class HelloWorldDataAdapter implements IDataProvider